EmilioGiordano/Autoclicker/README.md

 # Simple Auto Clicker (Python)

 This is a simple Python script that simulates fast mouse clicks when you hold a key.
+Useful for semiautomatic guns on games.

 ## 🔧 Requirements

 - Python 3.x